Gabriella439/nixos-in-production/manuscript/WebServer.md

   This will cause the machine to never be migrated because Nixpkgs will believe that the machine was never deployed to an older version.

-- specifying a uniform state version for a fleet of long-lived NixOS machines
+- specifying a uniform state version across a fleet of NixOS machines

   For example, you might have one NixOS machine in your data center that was first deployed using Nixpkgs 21.11 and another machine in your data center that was first deployed using Nixpkgs 22.05.
-If you try to share the same state version across both machines then one or the other might not upgrade correctly.
+If you try to change their state versions to match then one or the other might not upgrade correctly.
 {/blurb}

 Now we can deploy the virtual machine by following the same instructions from the previous chapter: